OrlandoDevs/odevs-web/.github/ISSUE_TEMPLATE/user-story-template.md

 ## User Story

-As a co-organizer of Orlando DevOps group, I would like to DO SOMETHING so that WE HAVE AN OUTCOME
+As a member of Orlando DevOps group, I would like to DO SOMETHING so that WE HAVE AN OUTCOME / Business Value

 ## Tasks